Planning Magazine

 Beat Extreme Heat with These 8 Tactics

-America’s deadliest weather disaster calls for both mitigation and management strategies — and not just in the hottest months.
-Here's how to get started now.
+America’s deadliest weather disaster calls for both mitigation and management strategies — in the hottest months and beyond.
+Here's how to get started today.

 Article Hero Image

 Urban greening strategies like adding parks and greenways mitigate heat risk.
-They also provide the psychological benefits associated with access to nature, like relaxing or napping in the park, as this couple did in Phoenix in June.
+They also provide the psychological benefits associated with access to nature, like relaxing or napping in the park, as this couple did in Phoenix.
 Photo by Juan Arredondo/The New York Times.

 Heat is the deadliest weather-related hazard in the U.S. It kills more people than all others combined.
 It also has detrimental impacts on the economy, energy and water usage, infrastructure and ecosystems, and our quality of life.